 km_s19-1I’m an Assistant Professor of Behavioral Science at Duke Kunshan University.

-My ongoing research agenda focuses on democratic challenges and innovations.
-I study whether citizen assemblies can help inform and influence the wider electorate; the causes and effects of emotions in politics; the relationship between democratic participation and civic volunteering; ideological formation and issue polarization; and the characteristics of populism.
+My ongoing research agenda (Google Scholar) focuses on democratic challenges and innovations.
+I study whether citizen assemblies can help inform and influence the wider electorate; the causes and effects of emotions in politics; democratic and civic participation; ideology and issue polarization; and the causes of populism.
 I use various methods and data in my research, both quantitative and qualitative.

-My work has been published in journals such as Political Behavior, Public Opinion Quarterly, and Political Psychology.
+My work has been published in journals such as the American Journal of Sociology, Political Behavior, Sociological Science, and Political Psychology.

-I mostly teach courses on social theory, methods, and how individual behavior is constrained and enabled by norms, institutions, and identities.
+I have a diploma in teaching and lead a lab on pedagogical research and practice at the Institute for Global Higher Education (at Duke Kunshan University).
+My courses cover social theory, methods, and how individual behavior is constrained and enabled by norms, institutions, processes, and identities.
 In these courses I train students to critique and evaluate current research.
-To understand the reliability of studies I help students think through the relationship between theory, evidence, and methods.
+To better understand the reliability of studies I help students think through the relationship between theory, evidence, and methods.

 I hail from a rock in the middle of the North Atlantic called Iceland.
 In previous lives I was a team leader at government agency, radio producer and presenter, founder of a non-partisan think-tank, in addition to working with kids and grown-ups with disabilities or drug problems.